carlitofluito/A/docs/I.md

 # BOOK I - Syncronicity

-Letter to A.
-2019-09

-This is a the letter I wrote to A. after the ten days we spent together in August 2019.
+This is the letter I wrote to A. after the ten days we spent together in August 2019.

 ## Preamble {-}